 With L.L.
 Bean, you can tame the great outdoors -- or just look as if you could.
 The century-old outdoor apparel and gear maker mails more than 200 million catalogs per year.
 L.L.
 Bean's library includes about 10 specialty catalogs offering products in categories such as children's clothing, fly-fishing, outerwear, sportswear, housewares, footwear, camping and hiking gear, and the Maine hunting boot upon which the company was built.
 L.L.
 Bean also runs a growing network of retail stores in the northeastern US and Illinois, as well as in China and Japan.
 It also sells online through English- and Japanese-language websites.
 L.L.
 Bean was founded in 1912 by Leon Leonwood Bean and is controlled by his descendants.

-L.L.
+and other online rivals, L.L.
+Bean reintroduced (in 2011) free shipping for all US and Canadian orders with no minimum purchase.
+Additionally, L.L.
 Bean's famous customer service is exemplified by its liberal return policies and perpetual replacement of the rubber soles of its Maine Hunting Shoe.
 The company also offers seminars and events on such topics as fly fishing, sea kayaking, and other outdoor pursuits.